 Letter From Founder

-An image can look beautiful or distorted depending on the Lens you view it through.
-I remember in 6th-grade science when I was tasked with finding an amoeba cell through a microscope lens.
+An image can look beautiful or distorted depending on the lens through which you view it.
+I remember 6th-grade science when I was tasked with finding an amoeba cell through a microscope lens.
 I followed the teacher’s instructions exactly, but all I could see when I looked through the eyepiece were blurry spots.
 It turns out the microscope lens was broken.
-Once I got a new microscope, I found the single cell organism and all its intricate details.
+Once I got a new microscope, I found the single-cell organism and all its intricate details.
 The amoeba was there the whole time.
 It was the lens I viewed it through that distorted my perception of it.

 Brittney Dias